Experience God's Unconditional Love

 - God's love endures forever - it has no end.
 Nothing can separate us from the love of God.
 Romans 8: 35 - 38 explains that nothing in your past, present or future can ever separate you from the love of God that is in Christ Jesus.
 On the contrary, the Apostle Paul triumphantly declares, "No, despite all these things, overwhelming victory is ours through Christ, who loved us" (Romans 8:37, NLT)

 - God's love requires relationship.
-You need to know and experience God's love, and you can only genuinely experience this love when you are in relationship with him.
+You need to know and experience God's love, and you can only genuinely experience this love when you are in a relationship with him.
 Jesus Christ came and gave his life sacrificially to make a vibrant Father - child relationship with God possible (I John 4:9 -10; 3:1).

 - God's love empowers you to overcome sin.
 The Apostle Paul explains that "the love of Christ constrains us" (2 Corinthians 5:14, NKJV).
 God's love gives you the zeal and power to overcome the temptations and challenges you face to live in obedience to him.